Testing collapse models with Bose-Einstein-Condensate interferometry: Standard two-mode BEC interferometry

-The standard measurement protocol varies the mean interferometric phase $\bar\varphi$ and extracts the interference visibility $\V \in (0,1)$ from the mean count difference $\bar{n} = N \V \sin \bar{\varphi}$.
-Given that the measured visibility is lower than the ideal value $\V = 1$ predicted by quantum theory, bounds on the CSL parameters could be obtained by attributing the uncontrolled visibility loss to spontaneous collapse.
-However, a thus defined CSL test offers no collective advantage over single-atom interferometry, regardless of any initial squeezing \cite{schrinski2020quantum}: for non-interacting BEC, CSL predicts $\V_{\rm CSL} = \exp (-\Gamma_{\rm P} t/2)$, with a \emph{single-atom} dephasing rate $\Gamma_{\rm P}/2 = (m/{\rm u})^2 \lambda f_\mathrm{P}(r_C)$.
-Here, the geometry factor $f_\mathrm{P}$ assumes its maximum $f_\mathrm{P}(r_C)=1$ when $w_x \ll r_C \ll \Delta_x$, given the separation $\Delta_x$ and the spatial extension $w_x$ of the interfering modes \cite{schrinski2019macroscopicity,Supp}.
-For greater or smaller $r_C$, it scales like $(\Delta_x/r_C)^2$ and $(r_C/w_x)^2$, respectively.
-Equating the CSL value with the observed $\V$ divides the CSL parameter space into an excluded ($\V_{\rm CSL} \leq \V$) and a compatible region, see Fig.~\ref{fig:CSL_exclusion}, subject to statistical error analysis.
+Consider a Mach-Zehnder interference scheme in which a BEC of $N$ atoms is uniformly and coherently split into two modes by a beam splitter, freely evolved in time, and then recombined at another beam splitter, after which one records the atom counts in the two output ports.
+The standard measurement protocol varies the mean interferometric phase $\bar\varphi$ characterizing the effective path difference between the interferometer arms and extracts the interference visibility $\V$ from the mean count difference $\bar{n} = N \V \sin \bar{\varphi}$ upon recombination.
+Given that the measured visibility is always lower than the ideal value $\V = 1$ predicted by quantum theory, bounds on the CSL parameters could be obtained by attributing the uncontrolled visibility loss to spontaneous collapse.
+However, previous in-depth studies showed that a thus defined CSL test offers no collective advantage over single-atom interferometry \cite{bilardello2017collapse,schrinski2020quantum}, regardless of any initial squeezing \cite{schrinski2019macroscopicity}: for non-interacting BEC and spatially separate arms, CSL predicts $\V_{\rm CSL} = \exp (-\Gamma_{\rm P} t/2)$, with a \emph{single-atom} dephasing rate $\Gamma_{\rm P}/2 = (m/{\rm u})^2 \lambda f_\mathrm{P}(r_C)$.
+Equating the CSL value with the observed $\V$ divides the CSL parameter space into an excluded ($\V_{\rm CSL} \leq \V$) and a compatible region, subject to statistical error analysis.
+The geometry factor $f_\mathrm{P}$ assumes its maximum $f_\mathrm{P}(r_C)=1$ when $w_x \ll r_C \ll \Delta_x$, given the separation $\Delta_x$ between the interferometer arms and the spatial extension $w_x$ of the interfering modes \cite{schrinski2019macroscopicity}.
+For much greater or smaller $r_C$, it scales like $(\Delta_x/r_C)^2$ and $(r_C/w_x)^2$, respectively, if we assume an effectively one-dimensional condensate elongated along the $z$-direction (with $w_y \approx w_x \ll w_z$).
+A tightly confined atom cloud ($w_x \approx w_y \approx w_z$) would yield $f_\mathrm{P}(r_C) \sim (r_C/w_x)^3$ for $r_C \ll w_x$.